Nebraska’s current minimum wage is $9.00.

 Nebraska labor laws do not have laws governing the payment of overtime.
 Federal overtime laws apply.
 See FLSA: Overtime for more information regarding overtime requirements.

 Under certain circumstances, employers in Nebraska may be required to pay residents wage rates established by the federal or state prevailing wage rates and rules.
 The prevailing wage rates may be different from the state’s standard minimum wage rates.
 Employees may be eligible for prevailing wages if they work on federal or state government or government-funded construction projects or perform certain federal or state government services.
-See the Nebraska Statute 73-104, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.
+See the NE Statute 73-104, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.

 Meals and Breaks

 Nebraska labor laws require employers to provide employees in assembling plants, mechanical establishments, and workshops a 30-minute lunch period in each shift of at least eight (8) hours.
-Neb.
-Rev. Stat.
-48-212 to 48-213.
+NE Statute 48-212 to 48-213.
 For all other businesses, such lunch periods or any other type of break are given solely at the discretion of the employer regardless of the length of the work shift.
 However, in accordance with federal law, if an employer chooses to provide additional breaks, they must be paid if they are of the type usually lasting less than twenty (20) minutes.
 Meal or lunch periods (usually thirty (30) minutes or more) do not need to be paid, so long as the employee is free to do as they wish during the meal or lunch period.